carlosdagos/casscoon/README.markdown

 	export LD_LIBRARY_PATH=/usr/local/lib/

+You could always include that into `/etc/bash.bashrc` and use `ldconfig` to reload your system library cache.
+You can check that the libraries exist in the path with `ldconfig -p`.

 If that still doesn't work, please let me know.

 Lastly, you must have [Monolog](https://github.com/Seldaek/monolog) *somewhere* in your include path.
 This dependency will be removed in the near future.